 Find Cheap Health Insurance Quotes in Your Area

 For example, if you have a plan with a $2,000 deductible, you will be completely responsible for the first $2,000 in medical care after which your carrier will begin sharing the costs of healthcare services.
 Deductibles are the primary means by which insurance providers help maintain lower premiums.

-Choosing a Deductible Level
+Choosing a deductible level

 A higher deductible reduces the total costs that insurance companies are responsible for by shifting these costs to the consumer.
-As a result higher deductible plans will generally have lower premiums.
-Until these deductibles are met you are effectively not receiving any of the cost sharing benefits of having coverage.
+As a result, higher deductible plans will generally have lower premiums.
+Until these deductibles are met you are effectively not receiving any of the cost-sharing benefits of having coverage.
 Understanding this tradeoff is vital in how you choose a plan.
 The deductible structure of a health insurance plan is important in deciding which plan you choose since it dictates when the carrier begins to actually pay.

 For those people with low expected healthcare expenses, a cheaper plan with a higher deductible can make more sense.
 This lowers your guaranteed out of pocket costs by reducing the premiums you pay on a monthly basis.
 The only thing to consider is when selecting a plan is whether or not you have the financial means to cover the required deductible should an incident occur.

 Each health insurance plan will stipulate both an individual and family deductible, with the family deductible typically twice that of the individual.
-It is very important for households that have multiple family members covered under the same plan to understand how these two values dictate their cost sharing benefits.
+It is very important for households that have multiple family members covered under the same plan to understand how these two values dictate their cost-sharing benefits.

 Beginning in 2016, deductibles for insurance plans will become "embedded."
-For each household the health insurance company will track the total amount paid in deductibles for the entire family as well as the amount paid toward deductibles for care of each individual in that family.
+For each household, the health insurance company will track the total amount paid in deductibles for the entire family as well as the amount paid toward deductibles for the care of each individual in that family.
 The company will then begin to pay out benefits once one of two circumstances are met.

-- If any family member meets the amount set by the individual deductible, then the company will meet the cost sharing benefits for that individual and that individual only for the rest of the year.
+- If any family member meets the amount set by the individual deductible, then the company will meet the cost-sharing benefits for that individual and that individual only for the rest of the year.

-- If the family as a whole meets the amount set by the family deductible then the family will begin paying out towards expenses for every family member for the rest of the year.
+- If the family as a whole meets the amount set by the family deductible then the family will begin paying out toward expenses for every family member for the rest of the year.

 People that have a high proportion of their medical expenses driven by medical prescriptions may actually benefit from having a separate prescription deductible as these amounts are typically much smaller than their medical counterparts.
-Plans with an Rx deductible make it easier for someone with high prescription costs to begin receiving the cost sharing benefits offered by the policy.
+Plans with an Rx deductible make it easier for someone with high prescription costs to begin receiving the cost-sharing benefits offered by the policy.

-While most cost sharing benefits only kick in once the deductibles have been met, health plans can and do make a few exceptions where copays come into effect beforehand.
+While most cost-sharing benefits only kick in once the deductibles have been met, health plans can and do make a few exceptions where copays come into effect beforehand.
 All plans are required to cover preventive care at zero cost to the consumer.
 Other exceptions to deductibles offered by plans include:

 - Copays on a set number of visits to primary care physicians.
 Many catastrophic and high deductible plans will allow patients to pay a low copay for PCP visits even before deductibles are met.
-A number of plans offer up to 3 visits to the PCP for a copay.
+A number of plans offer up to three visits to the PCP for a copay.

 - Generic drugs are also often excluded from the deductible requirement with an established copay applying at all times.